callum-hart/mono/guides/motives.md

     Motives remove investing time and energy in justifying why a property exists.

-    Motives capture the reasoning in the moment the property is declared.
+    Motives capture the rational in the moment the property is declared.
 It's easy to forget why a property exists, which means once added it generally stays (even when the reason for adding it is later nullified).
 This makes refactoring CSS rather dicey!

+    Externalizing information from our heads to artifacts not only frees our mind, but makes it easier for someone else to understand and work with.

     Motives are prefixed with a double dash --